-soventec GmbH, the University of Lübeck, CAMPTON Diagnostics GmbH an are starting a joint research project to develop a novel, mobile measurement system for early cancer detection specifically for pancreatic, colon and lung cancer.
-This measurement system will for the first time be able to evaluate multiple biomarkers (multiplex approach) in combination with an AI-based evaluation strategy to perform a differentiated and unambiguous early cancer detection with high sensitivity and specificity.
+soventec GmbH, the University of Lübeck and UKSH an are starting a joint research project to develop a novel sofware system for early cancer detection specifically for pancreatic, colon and lung cancer.
+This system will for the first time be able to evaluate multiple biomarkers in combination clinical patient data with an AI-based evaluation strategy to perform a differentiated and unambiguous early cancer detection.

-The project combines the expertise of the University of Lübeck in the areas of biobanking and sensitive biomarker detection, CAMPTON Diagnostics in the area of biochip technology, and soventec in the development of the software and AI-based evaluation modules.
+The project combines the expertise of the University of Lübeck in the areas of biobanking and sensitive biomarker detection and soventec in the development of the software and AI-based evaluation modules.

 "Pancreatic, colorectal and lung cancers are among the most common cancers worldwide and the majority have tumor involvement in lymph nodes and/or distant organs at the time of diagnosis.
 A major challenge for today's healthcare systems worldwide is the difficulty in detecting cancer patients at an early stage without metastasis with greater chances of cure," explains Prof. Dr. Timo Gemoll, Acting Section Head of the Section for Translational Surgical Oncology & Biomaterial Banks (STCOB) of the Department of Surgery at the University Hospital Schleswig-Holstein, Lübeck Campus and the University of Lübeck.
 Furthermore, it would be desirable to predict a therapy response for affected patients, e.g. to make statements about the success of chemotherapy or radiation.